 Step by Step

 All it takes to make a cold read happen is someone (like you)—the Host—who will download a play, ask a few friends to do likewise, and gather with them to read.
-The following pages elaborate on these simple steps:
+The following links elaborate on these simple steps:

 Questions?
 Thoughts?
 Comment (below).